uier/regex-tutorial/slides.md

 # Imagine that...

-1. Senior student
+1. Senior student (ID begin with '407')
-2. College of Science
+2. College of Science (ID end with 'S')

 <br><br><br><br>